-is an online school that teaches people how to code.
-There are certain advantages to using this website.
+Like Code Academy, Udacity is an online school that allows students full demand over their code learning experience.
+There are certain advantages to using this website:

 - Courses are created in conjunction with leaders in the tech industry.

 - Udacity offers “nanodegrees” in various aspects of technology, making graduates more hireable.

 - Some tech companies recruit interns using Udacity, allowing students to get their foot in the door of this competitive industry.

 Udacity offers flexible learning options and allows students to get hands-on, real world experience to launch their career.